CheerfulUser/mjo_staralt/README.md

 mjo_staralt
 ===========
 Scripts to make a quick visibility plot for a given static target.
-Adapted from Aayushi Verma's code.
+Adapted from Aayushi Verma's code [NEOExchange-Observations-Planner](https://github.com/awesomecosmos/NEOExchange-Observations-Planner).

 You can pip install mjo_staralt as:
 ```bash